bhagya88/bootcamp-calender/README.md

 # Bootcamp Calender

 ### Overview
 This is a full stack application developed for The coding Bootcamp at UT Austin.
-Each cohort runs for about 24 weeks and has about 75 lessons.
+Each cohort at the this coding camp runs for about 24 weeks and has about 75 lessons.
 The lessons are stored in the database which need to be scheduled when a cohort starts and reschdeuled if needed after tne cohort starts.
 This application provides a drag and drop calender interface to schedule the classes stored in the database.
 The user also has the option to generate a markdown of the schdeule to be used in the readme.md file on the github repository.

 ### Demo
 [Check to see the demo]()